little-hell/little-hell-example/README.md

 - [x] Remove GNU autotools build

 ### Minimalism in platform support, packaging and distribution
-`zendoom` simply does not care about packaging and distribution.
+`mindoom` simply does not care about packaging and distribution.
 This means:
 - [x] Removal of packaging support for Win32 and macOS.
 - [x] No Linux packages either.
 No `.rpm` or `.deb` files.